SIRA Logo

 Medical support

-Primary Health Networks provide health care services such as treatments for drug and alcohol addiction, oral health issues, cardiovascular disease, asthma, diabetes, mental health, and obesity.
-To find the PHNs in your area and ask about your eligibility, visit http://www.health.gov.au/internet/main/publishing.nsf/Content/PHN-Contacts
+Primary Health Networks (PHN) provide health care services such as treatments for drug and alcohol addiction, oral health issues, cardiovascular disease, asthma, diabetes, mental health, and obesity.
+To find the PHNs in your area and ask about your eligibility, visit the Department of Health and Aged Care's Your local Primary Health Network webpage.

 Medicare provides: